zsp2233000/MapleStoryAutoLevelUp/README.md

 Once the download is complete, you can find the downloaded image in the `monster/{MonsterName}` folder.

 ## Auto Dice Roller
-An light-weighted auto-bot that help you roll the dice in character creation page.
+Auto Dice Roller help you roll the dice in character creation page.

 User can assign the desire attributes and let the script do the job for you